kdbanman/macros/doc/backend.md

 #### Prioritized TODO

-- think about the relationship between game state seeding and the comms module
-    - clearly the comms module must be initialized with a game engine...
-    - maybe that init parameter should be a seeded engine?  and the comms module serves the seed to the waiting client comms module?  then the client comms module knows how to stick the seed in the engine hole?  maybe the server comm module should just know how to stick seeds in holes too...

-- is omni mode really necessary?
+- still may need comms-enforced 'setup' stage for things like faction choice, start location choice, ...
+    - VSLICE: just an ugly html form
+- define Player data and Command data sent to client
+    - see engine.md
+    - leave spot for Engine stuff

+- specify active game database
+    - decide if it should be an in memory database or just an object
+    - define active game data model

 ## Vision

 A multiplayer game communications engine that uses the AoE lock-step synchronization model.
+Each server game instance is a "communications room" for clients playing together.

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).